chaukhoa97/portfolio-v2/docs/General Web/performance.md

 **CLS** measure your site’s **overall layout stability**.
 To be specific, it measures how much elements have been shifted after initially being rendered by the DOM.
 Ex: A `button` is rendered after the `text block`, causing the `text` to shift downward.

 Improve **CLS** by: Skeleton & Placeholder.
 [Read more](https://web.dev/optimize-cls/)

-## Clean code

-- Separate logic and UI by using custom hooks (prefered) or [Container/ Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern).
-- Things that change together should be located as close as possible but should still be still resonable.
-- SOLID, DRY
-- YAGNI (You Aren't Gonna Need It): Don't add code that you only think you **might** need in the future.
-- KISS (Keep It Simple, Stupid): The simpler the code, the easier it is to understand and maintain.
-"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
-- Meaningful Variable Names and Comments.
-- Avoid premature optimization.